How Much Compensation For Bursitis? – Bursitis Compensation Amounts Calculator? – What Is A Bursitis Injury? Online Guide

 In terms of how it is diagnosed, your GP will more than likely take a full medical history, as well as doing a physical examination to check for the condition.
 It is vital that if you have a fever, you make an appointment as soon as possible as you might have some kind of infection.
 In some cases, the fluid in the sac may be drawn as a sample and sent for analysis.

 This may show infection, or even crystallisation within the sac.

 There are a variety of treatments you might be offered for bursitis.
+The treatment costs could become part of your eventual bursitis compensation claims.
 Depending on where in the body you’re suffering it, you may be offered one, several or any of the following options: